Module configuration files

 Following are common terms used in this topic:

-- Stages are defined as primary, global, and area.
+Configuration stage—Stages are defined as primary, global, and area.
 Each stage determines when configuration type is loaded and merged with same-named configuration types.
-(For example,
+For example,

 module.xmlfiles are merged with other

-- Complementary to a configuration stages, a scope defines the configuration type model.
+Configuration scope—Complementary to configuration stages, a scope defines the configuration type model.
 For example,

 adminhtmlis an area scope that is loaded with at the stage with other modules’